 Ming Tam attended Hatfield School for A-Level studies 1971-73.
 Ming is well and active, and has lived and worked in his home Hong Kong for many years.
-He would be pleased if anyone wishes to contact him; please email me at [firstname.lastname@example.org] and I’ll forward your message.
+He would be pleased if anyone wishes to contact him; via [email@example.com] and they will pass me your message, which I’ll forward to Ming.
 This posting is submitted on Ming’s behalf by Chris Hepden, HS 1957-64.

 In the 1970s, many young people in Hong Kong ventured abroad in search of advanced knowledge in science and technology.
 Most went to England because of our strong ties at that time and, I was one of them.
 I left Hong Kong half-a-century ago this year and successfully enrolled to study A-Levels at the Hatfield School.
 Apart from a prospect of good education, there was also a human side to my story.
 I was really fortunate to be accepted by the Jones family who put me up and treated me as one of their children.
 These God given opportunities enabled me to establish a firm academic background for a university degree and a career in science with a British touch.